PaddlePaddle/Paddle/doc/design/build_system/README.md

 ### Implementation

 As above example CMakeLists.txt executes, each function invocation adds "nodes" to a dependency graph.
 It also use this graph to generate CMake commands including `add_executable`, `add_dependencies`, `target_link_libraries`, and `add_test`.

+### Using Package Manager For Go

+Building go binaries and libraries need to satisfy their dependencies, generally we can do `go get ./...` to download and compile all external dependencies.
+The problems are:

+1. `go get` will always get the latest code from master branch, so when an external project updated and deprecates something or made changes to their APIs, builds may not pass.
+This is very different with what we already have in `cmake/external` which download a specific version or commit id of the dependency.
+1. Some locations can not access external dependencies through the internet, as mentioned in https://github.com/PaddlePaddle/Paddle/issues/2605.
+Using package management tools can package the dependencies as a "vendor" package, which can be mirrored at many cloud file hosting, so users what to compile paddle by themselves can download this "vendor" package from a mirror site.

+#### Godep vs. Glide

+Here's a brief comparison for current Go ecosystem: https://github.com/Masterminds/glide/wiki/Go-Package-Manager-Comparison.
+There are also many complaints about `Godep`.
+A new "official" pakcage management tool has been
+started: https://github.com/golang/dep to resolve such problems, but it's currently at Alpha stage.
+So the best choice now is glide obviously.

+#### Manage Go Packages

+- Dependencies: `go/glide.yaml` will store the dependencies and their versions which is directly imported by paddle. `go/glide.lock` will store all dependencies recursively with their commit id.
+Builds will "lock" to these packages if we don't `glide up` them
+- Vendor package: `go/vendor` directory will generated when running `cmake` command. `cmake` will download the code corresponding to `go/glide.lock`.
+If we put a vendor folder under `go/`, cmake will just check the commit id to the packages under the folder, if commit id matches, there will be no download at all.